rickkas7/SerialBufferRK/README.md

 #### 0.0.2

-- Fixed a thread initalization problem that mostly affected Gen 3 devices with newer Device OS versions.
+- Fixed a thread initialization problem that mostly affected Gen 3 devices with newer Device OS versions.
+Make sure you add a call to serBuf.setup() to setup()!